 Sources: NCES.

-Undergraduate Enrollment In The US.
+Undergraduate Enrollment In The US – Admission Statistics

 Student enrollment statistics in the undergraduate course will help high school students know the details about the admission rates of the colleges they are aspiring to enroll in.
 Let us take a look at the enrollment rates of undergraduate colleges in the United States.